viafintech/grac/readme.md

 #### Responses

-For the **success** status codes `200` and `201`, Grac tries to parse the response as JSON if the response Content-Type contains `application/json`.
+For most **success** status codes (`2xx`, except `204` and `205`), Grac tries to parse the response as JSON if the response Content-Type contains `application/json`.
 For other content types, Grac returns the response as String and doesn't attempt to parse it.
-For a `204` response, the return value is undefined (it's currently `true`, but this might change in the future).
+For a `204` or `205` response, the return value is undefined (it's currently `true`, but this might change in the future).

 When a **failure** occurs, one of these exceptions will be raised: